verifiera/integration/API Draft.md

     "testMode": {
       "type": "boolean" ,
       "description": "testMode is used during development. test mode provides following features: validate if personalId has test person ID (19101010-1010), does not register billable action on customer account, allow to use testVerificationPersonalNr"
     },
+     "testCallback": {
+      "type": "boolean" ,
+      "description": "Our server makes test request to callback address during Init call.
+Default is false.  testCallback is true and callback url does not anwer with HTTP code 200 you get exception during Init."
+    },
     "testVerificationPersonalNr": {
       "type": "string" ,